 Carroll County's eight towns are recovering from mountains of snow, but plowing through mounds of paper.

-Local officials have been scrambling to document snow removal costs -- not just for the Blizzard of '96 but everything spent in the past three years -- to qualify for federal disaster relief.
+Local officials are scrambling to document snow removal costs -- not just for the Blizzard of '96 but everything they've spent in the past three year -- if they want to qualify for federal disaster relief.

-Town leaders learned Tuesday they were eligible for federal help.
+With municipal budgets in shambles, leaders learned Tuesday that towns are eligible for federal help.
 The only problem is that applications are due at the Emergency Operations Center in Westminster at 9 a.m. today.

-Municipalities were told to provide average costs of snow removal for the past three years and estimates of costs for this month's storm.
-They also were asked to calculate the per capita cost of the storm.
+Municipalities were told to provide average costs of snow removal for the past three years and estimates of costs for this month's big storm.
+They also were told to calculate the per capita costs of the storm.

-"It is a bookkeeping nightmare," said Manchester Mayor Elmer C. Lippy.
+"It is a bookkeeping nightmare," said Manchester Mayor Elmer C. Lippy, who was busy with paperwork yesterday afternoon.
 "We have to document regular and emergency snow removal for three years."

 George E. Thomas Jr., assistant director of the Carroll County Emergency Operations Center, gave towns the good news -- reimbursement from the Federal Emergency Management Agency could be as much as 75 percent of the costs incurred.

 "The bad news is there will be much paperwork and justification needed," Mr. Thomas said.

 Neil Ridgely, working his first snow season as town manager of Hampstead, said he had so little time to find so much information.

 "We just got the letter from Mr. Thomas, and there is an awful lot of documentation necessary to complete our report," Mr. Ridgely said.
 "We had one man [on snow removal] who turned in 66 overtime hours.
 That means he was on the job for 106 hours last week."